-Abe Davis 1, Katherine L. Bouman 1, Justin G. Chen 1, Michael Rubinstein 2†, Oral Büyüköztürk 1, Frédo Durand 1, and William T. Freeman 1
+Abe Davis\, Katherine L. Bouman\, Justin G. Chen, Michael Rubinstein, Oral Büyüköztürk, Frédo Durand, and William T. Freeman

 Abstract-The estimation of material properties is important for scene understanding, with many applications in vision, robotics, and structural engineering.
-This paper connects fundamentals of vibration mechanics with computer vision techniques in order to infer material properties from small, often imperceptible motion in video.
+This paper connects fundamentals of vibration mechanics with computer vision techniques in order to infer material properties from small, often imperceptible motions in video.
 Objects tend to vibrate in a set of preferred modes.
 The frequencies of these modes depend on the structure and material properties of an object.
 We show that by extracting these frequencies from video of a vibrating object, we can often make inferences about that object's material properties.
 We demonstrate our approach by estimating material properties for a variety of objects by observing their motion in high-speed and regular frame rate video.

-Index Terms-Material Properties, Vibration, Small Motion, Computational Photography, Computational Imaging
+Index Terms-Material properties, vibration, small motion, computational photography, computational imaging

-1 Introduction
+1 INTRODUCTION

-Understanding a scene involves more than just recognizing object categories or 3D shape.
+UNDERSTANDING a scene involves more than just recognizing object categories or 3D shape.
 Material properties like density, stiffness, and damping can play an important role in applications that involve assessing or interacting with the world.
 In the field of non-destructive testing (NDT), these properties are often recovered by analyzing the vibrations of an object.
 Typically, these vibrations are measured with contact sensors or expensive laser vibrometers, which limit sampling to only a small number of discrete points on an object's surface.
 We propose an alternative approach to vibration analysis that instead uses cameras to measure vibrations and make inferences about the object's underlying physical properties.